tweag/nickel/rfcs/008-public-api.md

 - We should allow conversion from `Expr` to serde-compatible rust types (and maybe facet-compatible?).

+### Possible extensions

+- We could define a C-native in-memory representation and allow one-shot deep conversion to it.
+- For bindings to languages with reflection, we could support automatic conversion to structured types.
+That support would probably need to be done per-language, and it would be built on the low-level C interface.

 ## Error messages

 We should allow for embedders of Nickel to output the same error messages